Deep Unsupervised Learning for 3D ALS Point Cloud Change Detection: Introduction

 Self-supervised learning has recently emerged as a popular topic in computer vision and remote sensing \citep{stojnic2021self, wang2022ssl}.
-It has also been explored in the context of bi-temporal remote sensing analysis \citep{saha2021self} and multi-modal learning in remote sensing \citep{Heidler2023}.
+It consists in finding strategies to make the network training by itself without the use of external annotated ground truth.
+Thus, self-supervised learning belongs to the more general class of unsupervised learning.
+It has also been explored in the context of bi-temporal remote sensing analysis \citep{saha2022self} and multi-modal learning in remote sensing \citep{Heidler2023}.
 Motivated by this, we propose a self-supervised learning mechanism to train a network from unlabeled bi-temporal PC data.
 Following this, we employ this network as a feature extractor and modify Deep Change Vector Analysis (DCVA) \citep{saha2019unsupervised} using a nearest neighborhood comparison of PCs to account for the absence of point-to-point correspondence between pre-change and post-change 3D points.

 The contributions of this work are as follows: \begin{enumerate} \item A deep learning unsupervised change detection method for remote sensing 3D PC data.
-To the best of our knowledge, this is the first one that relies on neural networks; \item A training strategy for deep feature extractor based on self-supervised learning paradigm; \item An adaptation of DCVA to raw 3D point clouds for bi-temporal deep features comparison; \item Experimental comparisons to the state-of-the-art, i.e. existing supervised and unsupervised approaches, as well as an application of DCVA on deep features extracted by a pre-trained network on a public dataset for semantic segmentation (transfer learning scenario, as done in \citep{saha2019unsupervised} in the 2D case). \end{enumerate} This paper is organized as follows.
+To the best of our knowledge, this is the first one that relies on neural networks; \item A training strategy for deep feature extractor based on self-supervised learning paradigm; \item An adaptation of DCVA to raw 3D point clouds for bi-temporal deep features comparison; \item Experimental comparisons to the state-of-the-art, i.e., existing supervised and unsupervised approaches, as well as an application of DCVA on deep features extracted by a pre-trained network on a public dataset for semantic segmentation (transfer learning scenario, as done in \citep{saha2019unsupervised} in the 2D case). \end{enumerate} This paper is organized as follows.
 We review related works in Section \ref{sectionrelwork}.
 The proposed method is detailed in Section \ref{sectionProposedMethod} while experimental validation is presented in Section \ref{sectionExperiments}.
 Finally, a conclusion is proposed in Section \ref{sectionConclusion}.